 Hopkins said tornadic activity peaks in spring and early summer because the jet stream is at its more northern point, which typically brings more storm activity.

 Tornadoes happen most frequently in June and July in North Dakota and Minnesota.
-There have been approximately 600 tornadoes in June in North Dakota from 1950 to 2017; in July there have been around 500.
-However, the state has experienced tornadoes in March, April and November.
+There have been approximately 600 tornadoes in June from 1950 to 2017; in July there have been around 500.
+However, North Dakota has had tornadoes occur in March, April and November.

 In North Dakota